|Nutrition Facts (per serving)|

 - Some really acidic tomatoes could use a little sweetener, so sprinkle a bit of sugar on top.

-- Add dried or finely chopped fresh herbs.
-Classic choices include basil, oregano, and thyme, while parsley is a nice finishing touch once the tomatoes are out of the oven.
+- Add dried or finely chopped fresh herbs before roasting.
+Classic choices include basil, oregano, thyme, and parsley.
+Tender herbs are also a nice finishing touch once the tomatoes are out of the oven.

-- Add just a bit of cayenne or crushed red pepper for a kick of flavor.
+- Add just a bit of cayenne or crushed red pepper for a kick of heat.

 - Once cool, refrigerate the tomatoes in an airtight container for up to 4 days.
 Reheat in a 400 F oven for about 10 minutes.

 - To freeze, place the cooled tomatoes in a single layer on a plastic-lined sheet pan, Freeze until solid.
 Remove from the pan and store in a zip-top freezer bag or container, and use within six months.

 Roasted tomatoes can be served as a side dish or added to other dishes for a pop of color and flavor.
 Here are a few great ideas: